Birion/librium/docs/plan.md

 ## 1. User Interface Enhancements

 ### 1.1 Responsive Design Implementation
-**Rationale**: The current UI may not be fully optimized for all device sizes, limiting accessibility for users on mobile devices.
+**Rationale**: The current UI may not be fully optimised for all device sizes, limiting accessibility for users on mobile devices.

 **Recommendations**:
 - Implement responsive design principles throughout the application